 66. Get yourself a vision journal.
 Use it.
 Look back at it in two years and see how your thoughts have manifested. *woo woo*

 67. Get clear on your brand’s core values so you can make concise decisions, keep your brand consistent, manage your time better, and move past the comparison game.

 68. Grab a pencil and your journal.
-Do this 15 minute exercise to determine your core values.
-(Skip to 8:20.)
+Write your brand's core values.

 68. You cannot do it all.
 Knowing your core values will help you determine which pathway to take and which platform you belong on.

 69. If you need help writing your sales copy, check out the Rainbow of Sales breakdown from Courtney Johnston, owner of The Rule Breakers Club.

 70. It doesn’t matter what you’re trying to sell, you need to know those foundational pieces of your brand vision.

 71. Your mission statement is more grounded.
 It says what you’re doing in your brand right now.